duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 The project has a mathematical real specification, a floating-point model, native Lean code, and Python and Rust ports.
 The proof covers the floating-point model and its native Lean execution.
-I checked the ports using differential fuzz testing, an established technique that runs generated inputs through multiple implementations and compares the results.
+An AI agent checked the ports using differential fuzz testing, an established technique that runs generated inputs through multiple implementations and compares the results.
 A recorded campaign ran 30,464 requests across all four evaluators.
 Of those, 20,177 produced positions;